 I have put together the Best Photography Spots Havana Cuba has.
-I love Havana, Cuba, in fact, I love it so much I go there often.
+I love Havana, Cuba.
+In fact, I love it so much I go there often.
 How often?
 Often enough to discover new spots all the time.
 Nowadays, you might call them the most Instagramable photography spots in Havana, but to us photographers, these are the top photography spots in Havana, Cuba.

-Now that we can visit this beautiful country for Americans, I make it a point to visit as much as I can.
+Now that we can visit this beautiful country for Americans, I make it a point to see as much as I can.
 I also hold fantastic photography and cultural tour down there.
 Check it out if you are interested, shoot me a message.

 In case you can’t do my workshop, but you are on your way to Cuba, I have put together the top 10 places to photograph in Cuba while you are down there.
 All of these are very accessible and incredibly stunning.

 Here is the full Cuba gallery if you want to have a peek.

 Best Photography Spots Havana Cuba Has to Discover

 I have added the maps to go with the pics when you download my guide.
 So take a print out before you get there.
 The Internet is prolonged down there.

 The gear I used for all my photos: Nikon with a Nikon 14-24mm and a Nikon 24-85mm.
 A MeFOTO tripod and a wide-angle is a must.
 I edit all my images with my Lightroom Presets, download them, and give them a try.

 Cuba Photography Guide

 1. El Malecon.
 This is the most impressive spot in Havana, its full of life, and its the place everyone comes to watch the Sunset.
 This is a must when you are visiting.
 If you want to relax and hang with the locals or get the best photos, El Malecon is a Must.
 The best time to shoot is Sunset.
 Lens recommended she is a 24-70 mm.